zaiste/zaiste.net/content/posts/2020-08-10_my-favorite-privacy-tools-2020.md

 [Firefox](https://www.mozilla.org/en-US/exp/firefox/) probably doesn't need an introduction.
 It is an open-source project.
 It's run by Mozilla - a non-profit organization.
 Anyone can go to the [Firefox repository](https://hg.mozilla.org/) to take a look at the code and see how it works.

 Firefox doesn't gather your personal data to serve you ads as Chrome.
-While Google seems careful and to an extend trusthworthy with handling people's personal data, you don't seem to have much control how your profile is built and used.
+While Google seems careful and to an extend trustworthy with handling people's personal data, you don't seem to have much control how your profile is built and used.

 The browser is constantly being improved.
 It seems slightly heavier than Chrome or Safari on my computer, but that's a minor issue compared to all the advantages.
 I use the [Developer Edition](https://www.mozilla.org/en-US/firefox/developer/).